 If your authority does not require EICS verification, you can use ECFMG’s Electronic Portfolio of International Credentials (EPICSM) to have your credentials primary-source verified and to request verification reports for the medical registration authority, as well as for other organizations worldwide.
 EPIC provides the same rigorous primary-source verification employed for ECFMG Certification and EICS but offers additional benefits to both organizations and physicians.
 For more information, visit www.ecfmgepic.org.

 The types of medical credentials EICS accepts for primary-source verification are:

 EICS does not verify dental or non-medical credentials or letters of recommendation concerning non-postgraduate training positions.

-No. Physicians applying directly through MRAs, such as the Australian Medical Council (AMC), Medical Council of Canada (MCC), or the Physician Credentials Registry of Canada (PCRC), must contact the appropriate authority for all questions related to their application.
+Physicians who are applying directly through the Medical Council of Canada (MCC) or the Federation of State Medical Board’s Federation Certification Verification Service (FCVS) must contact the appropriate authority for all questions related to their applications.